Skip to content

 Stranded vessels · 7d

-anchored + stopped7d range 182463 173 vs 7d ago
+anchored + stopped in the zone7d range 0602 65 vs 7d ago

 Per-port pressure across 4 bypass ports (counts, tanker mix, congestion scores) at the ports page →